tari-project/tari/RFC/src/RFC-0230_HTLC.md

 - MUST include a lockheight in their UTXO.

 This adds the following requirement to a miner:
-- MUST not allow a UTXO to be spent if the [current head](current-head) has not already exceeded the UTXO's lock height.
+- MUST not allow a UTXO to be spent if the [current head] has not already exceeded the UTXO's lock height.

 This also adds the following requirement to a [base node]:
-- MUST reject any [block] that contains a [UTXO](utxo) with a lock height not already past the [current head](current-head).
+- MUST reject any [block] that contains a [UTXO] with a lock height not already past the [current head].

 #### Hashed Time Locked Contract
 Hashed time locked contracts are a way of reserving funds for a certain payment, but it only pays out to the receiver if certain conditions are met.
 If these are not met withing a time limit, the funds are payed back to the sender.

 Unlike Bitcoin where this can be accomplished with a single transaction, in [MimbleWimble] HTLCs involve a multi-step process to construct a timelocked contract.

 The steps are as follows:
-* The sender MUST pay all the funds into a n-of-n [multisig](multisig) [UTXO](utxo).
+* The sender MUST pay all the funds into a n-of-n [multisig] [UTXO].
-* * All parties involved MUST construct a refund [transaction] paying back all funds to the sender, spending this n-of-n [multisig] [UTXO](utxo).
-However, this [transaction] has a [transaction lock height](#Time Locked contracts) set in the future and cannot be immediately mined.
-It therefore lives in the [mempool](mempool).
+* All parties involved MUST construct a refund [transaction] paying back all funds to the sender, spending this n-of-n [multisig] [UTXO].
+However, this [transaction] has a [transaction lock height](#hashed-time-locked-contract) set in the future and cannot be immediately mined.
+It therefore lives in the [mempool].
 This means that if anything goes wrong from here on out, the sender will get his money back after the time lock expires.
-* The sender MUST publish both above [transactions](transaction) at the same time to ensure the receiver cannot hold him hostage.
+* The sender MUST publish both above [transaction]s at the same time to ensure the receiver cannot hold him hostage.
-* The parties MUST construct a third [transaction](transaction) that pays the receiver the funds.
-This [transaction](transaction) typically makes use of a preimage to allow spending of the [transaction](transaction) if the user reveals some knowledge, allowing the user to unlock the [UTXO](utxo).
+* The parties MUST construct a third [transaction] that pays the receiver the funds.
+This [transaction] typically makes use of a preimage to allow spending of the [transaction] if the user reveals some knowledge, allowing the user to unlock the [UTXO].

-HTLC's in [MimbleWimble](mimbleWimble) makes use of double spending the n-of-n [multisig](multisig) [UTXO](utxo) and the first valid published [transaction](transaction) can then be mined and claim the n-of-n [multisig](multisig) [UTXO](utxo).
+HTLC's in [Mimblewimble] makes use of double spending the n-of-n [multisig] [UTXO] and the first valid published [transaction] can then be mined and claim the n-of-n [multisig] [UTXO].

-An example of a [HTLC](HTLC) in practice can be viewed at Tari University:
+An example of a [HTLC] in practice can be viewed at Tari University:
 [Bitcoin atomic swaps](https://tlu.tarilabs.com/protocols/atomic-swaps/AtomicSwaps.html)
 [MimbleWimble atomic swaps](https://tlu.tarilabs.com/protocols/grin-protocol-overview/MainReport.html#atomic-swaps)

-[HTLC]: Glossary.md#Hashed-Time-Locked-Contract
+[HTLC]: Glossary.md#hashed-time-locked-contract
-[mempool]: Glossary.md#mempool
+[Mempool]: Glossary.md#mempool
-[mimblewimble]: Glossary.md#mimblewimble
+[Mimblewimble]: Glossary.md#mimblewimble
-[base node]: Glossary.md#base-node
+[Base Node]: Glossary.md#base-node
-[block]: Glossary.md#block
+[Block]: Glossary.md#block
-[currenthead]: Glossary.md#current-head
+[current head]: Glossary.md#current-head
 [UTXO]: Glossary.md#unspent-transaction-outputs
-[multisig]: Glossary.md#multisig
+[Multisig]: Glossary.md#multisig
-[transaction]: Glossary.md#transaction
+[Transaction]: Glossary.md#transaction